 What are my options for replacing my extracted tooth?

-Our office offers a variety of restorative dentistry solutions for replacing missing or extracted teeth.
+Our office offers a variety of restorative dentistry solutions for replacing extracted or missing teeth.
 If your permanent tooth was removed due to facial trauma or infection, we can replace it with a dental implant or dental bridge depending on your preferences for replacement.